EmilioRosiles/gokv/README.md

 When a node receives a heartbeat message, it merges the received information with its own view of the cluster.
 This process ensures that all nodes eventually converge on the same view of the cluster.

+### Data Replication

+Write commands (e.g. `HSET`, `HDEL`) are replicated to other nodes in the cluster to ensure data durability.
+When a node receives a write command, it first applies the command to its own data store and then forwards the command to the other replicas.
+Read commands (e.g. `HGET`) can be sent to any node, they will be redirected to a random replica.

 ### Data Rebalancing

-When a new node joins the cluster, it needs to receive its share of the data from the other nodes.
-This process is called data rebalancing.

-When a node joins, it is added to the hash ring.
+When the cluster state changes each node will trigger a rebalance.
 As a result, some keys that were previously assigned to other nodes are now assigned to the new node.
 The nodes that are no longer responsible for these keys will send them to the new node.
 This is done using the `StreamCommand` gRPC endpoint.